 The keystone of Philadelphia’s thriving arts scene is the stately Philadelphia Museum of Art, recently bolstered by an annexed building across the street that enabled it to expand its already impressive exhibit space.
 Visitors should not miss the world renowned Barnes collection of priceless Impressionist paintings, recently transferred from the suburbs to stunning new digs on the Benjamin Franklin Parkway.
-But the jewel in Philly’s cultural crown is the city’s Mural Arts Program, which has earned the city its new title of “Mural Capital of the World.”
+But the jewel in Philly’s cultural crown is the city’s Mural Arts program, which has earned it the title of “Mural Capital of the World.”
 Visitors can take a trolley tour into various Philly neighborhoods to view buildings transformed by all manner of imaginative murals.
-Those interested in the local gallery scene should spend a day roaming Second and Third streets in Old City for an impressive array of original arts and crafts—two highlights of which are the Clay Studio and the Center for Art in Wood.
+Those interested in the local gallery scene should spend a day roaming 2nd and 3rd streets in Old City for an impressive array of original arts and crafts—two highlights of which are The Clay Studio and The Center for Art in Wood.
 Old City hosts a popular “First Friday” event, when the openings of new gallery shows are celebrated with wine and cheese.

-The spring through fall seasons in Philly offer unlimited neighborhood street events like the 2nd Street Festival in Northern Liberties, the biannual art fairs in Rittenhouse Square, and gatherings of food trucks in Fairmount and other areas.
-Summer music festival highlights include July’s XPoNential Music Festival hosted by revered local public radio station WXPN, and the relatively new Made in America festival on Labor Day weekend.
-Penn's Landing on the Delaware River is host to frequent free festivals all summer long.
+The spring through fall seasons in Philly offer unlimited neighborhood street events like the 2nd Street Festival in Northern Liberties, the biannual Rittenhouse Square Fine Art Show, and gatherings of food trucks in Fairmount and other areas.
+Summer music festival highlights include July’s XPoNential Music Festival hosted just over the Delaware River in Camden by revered local public radio station WXPN, and the relatively new Made in America Festival on Labor Day weekend.
+Penn's Landing on the Delaware River is host to frequent free events all summer long.
 And you won’t regret spending time strolling South 9th Street in mid-May, when the nation's oldest outdoor market throws its annual Italian Market Festival.